Seattle Pacific University student among those killed in Seattle crane collapse

 Northwest Tower Crane Services, Inc., was a subcontractor on the project, according to Aaron Blank, an outside spokesman hired by GLY.

-Northwest Tower Crane, based in Des Moines, also erected the crane that collapsed in Bellevue in 2006, the last fatal crane incident in the region, but after three years of litigation, the company was not found responsible for that incident.
+Northwest Tower Crane, based in Des Moines, also erected the crane that collapsed in Bellevue in 2006, the last fatal tower crane incident in the region, but after three years of litigation, the company was not found responsible for that incident.

 The company did not immediately return telephone and email messages Sunday.